spring-media/storybook-addon-image-snapshots/README.md

 ### Why Docker?

 There are some challenges when it comes to capture screens from a browser as described [here](https://storybook.js.org/docs/testing/automated-visual-testing/#challenges).
-Because of that, we need a way to create a result that is as much as possible independent from the host system.
+Because of that, we need a way to create a result that is as much as possible independent of the host system.
 By using docker, we get an isolated system that is reliable enough to produce the same results on different host systems.

 ## Playground